Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 As part of granting permission for a development, a local planning authority may require certain planning obligations to be entered into to mitigate the impacts of your proposed development.
 Planning obligations can include items such as financial contributions towards infrastructure required as a direct result of the development, the provision of public open space, affordable housing provision and other community facilities.

-Our specialist planning solicitors can advise you on the nature of the planning obligations sought by the local planning authority as well as negotiating the terms of the section 106 planning obligation agreement to ensure that the obligations are as flexible as possible and do not detrimentally impact upon the viability of your development scheme.
+Our specialist planning solicitors can advise you on the nature of the planning obligations sought by the local planning authority as well as negotiate the terms of the section 106 planning obligation agreement to ensure that the obligations are as flexible as possible and do not detrimentally impact upon the viability of your development scheme.

 Getting the right management company for your commercial development is essential to ensure you can see a good return on your investment with the minimum hassle.
 Our team can advise you on creating the necessary legal agreements and resolving any issues that arise quickly and cost-effectively, allowing you to have a positive working relationship with your management company.

 When acquiring a development site that does not yet have planning permission, it is usually sensible to make sure the contract of sale includes a condition that the sale will only be finalised if planning permission can be secured.
-Similarly, a contract may be written to include an option agreement, meaning that the sale will only go ahead if planning permission if secured.
+Similarly, a contract may be written to include an option agreement, meaning that the sale will only go ahead if planning permission is secured.

 Our commercial property lawyers can draft and negotiate conditional contracts and option agreements for all types of site acquisitions, ensuring your commercial interests are protected at all times.